scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Operational Processes for ISD Governance

-An ISD is governed by Voting ASes who may produce a regulations document to facilitate operations.
+An ISD is governed by Voters who may produce a regulations document to facilitate operations.
 Such document typically describes:

   - governance structure
   - roles and responsibilities